 Our Experience with the Entlebucher

-The traits of the Entlebucher Cattle Dog listed in the previous paragraph The Basic Characteristics will be commented on and illustrated by our own experience and photographs.
+The traits of the Entlebucher Cattle Dog listed in the previous paragraph The Basic Characteristics will be commented on and illustrated by our own experience, photographs and videos.

 Since the Entlebucher is a medium-sized dog with a very friendly expression, he can be taken everywhere, be it a restaurant, an accommodation facility or another place with a high